Jagdeep S. Bhatia

 PDF arXiv

 Perceptual hashes map images with identical semantic content to the same n-bit hash value, and otherwise assign images to different hashes.
 Apple’s NeuralHash is one such system aiming to detect illegal content on users’ devices without compromising consumer privacy.
-We make the surprising discovery that NeuralHash is approximately linear, which inspired the development of novel black-box attacks that can (i) evade detection of ‘illegal’ images, (ii) generate near-collisions, and (iii) leak information about hashed images, all without access to model parameters.
+We make the surprising discovery that NeuralHash is approximately linear, which inspires the development of novel black-box attacks that can (i) evade detection of ‘illegal’ images, (ii) generate near-collisions, and (iii) leak information about hashed images, all without access to model parameters.
 These vulnerabilities pose serious threats to NeuralHash’s security goals; to address them, we propose a simple fix using classical cryptographic standards.

 Improving Machine Learning Algorithms for PAC Learning

-JMLR
+JMLR 2021

 PDF arXiv

-We designed and analyzed novel, simple, and efficient algorithms for interactively learning non-binary concepts in the learning from random counter-examples (LRC) model.
+We design and analyze novel, simple, and efficient algorithms for interactively learning non-binary concepts in the learning from random counter-examples (LRC) model.
 Here, learning takes place from random counter-examples that the learner receives in response to their proper equivalence queries, and the learning time is the number of counter-examples needed by the learner to identify the target concept.
 Such learning is particularly suited for online ranking, classification, clustering, etc., where machine learning models must be used before they are fully trained.